-LWAC issued public warrants and private placement warrants (collectively, the Warrants) in its initial public offering in January 2021.
-The Warrants became exercisable beginning on January 12, 2022.
+LWAC issued public warrants and private placement warrants (collectively, the "Warrants") in its initial public offering in January 2021.
+The Warrants will become exercisable beginning on January 12, 2022.
 Warrants may only be exercised for a whole number of shares.
 No fractional shares will be issued upon exercise of the warrants.
 Each whole warrant entitles the holder to purchase one share of common stock at an exercise price of \$11.50 per share.
+The Warrants will become exercisable on January 7, 2022, which is 12 months from the closing of LWAC's initial public offering.